wahib-ouahib/justifyBack/README.md

 # justifyBack

-Restful APIi that takes unjustified text as an intput and return its justified version as an output
+Restful API that takes unjustified text as an intput and return its justified version as an output

 # Technologies/Dependecies